Al-Awhad Ayyub: Emir of Mayyafariqin

 Following the ousting of al-Afdal from Damascus, al-Adil divided much of the reunited Ayyubid empire among his sons.
 The empire's northernmost possessions, centered on Mayyafariqin, were allotted to al-Awhad.
 Al-Afdal and al-Adil later concluded an agreement whereby al-Awhad would transfer control of Mayyafariqin to al-Afdal.
 However, al-Awhad declined to give up part of his principality and al-Adil refused to intervene.
 It is likely that al-Adil himself ordered al-Awhad to refuse the transfer due to Mayyafariqin's strategic importance as a border area fortress.
-Consequently, al-Afdal joined forces with brother az-Zahir Ghazi of Aleppo who disputed al-Adil's rule.
+Consequently, al-Afdal joined forces with his brother az-Zahir Ghazi of Aleppo, who disputed al-Adil's rule.
 In an attempt to gain the support of Izz al-Din Usama, the Ayyubid emir of Ajloun, the brothers' approach backfired when Izz al-Din informed al-Adil of their conspiracy.
 A short-lived armed struggle between the two Ayyubid factions in Syria followed.